-People with high blood pressure should consult with a physician and follow a heart healthy diet, such as the Dietary Approaches to Stop Hypertension (DASH) diet.
-A balanced DASH diet based on 1,600 to 2,600 calories per day should include:
+People with high blood pressure should consult a physician and follow a heart healthy diet, such as the Dietary Approaches to Stop Hypertension (DASH) eating plan.
+A balanced DASH eating plan based on 1,600 to 2,600 calories per day would include:

 - 7 to 12 servings of fruits and vegetables

 - 6 to 11 servings of grains — such as whole-wheat bread, pasta or pitas; oatmeal; brown rice